-Individuals completing training through the SoVA CME can earn assessment-based, industry-recognized credentials through the American Welding Society (AWS), the National Institute for Metalworking Skills (NIMS), and Siemens Corporation.
+Individuals completing training through the SoVA CME can earn assessment-based, industry-recognized credentials through the American Welding Society (AWS) and Siemens Corporation.

 SoVA CME will not be a degree granting institution.
 However, you will earn nationally recognized, industry certification that are desired by employers.

 For More Information, please contact:

 SoVA CME Program/Marketing Coordinator